KATYDIDANDKID

 source home-designing.com

-A half covered pergola provides areas of both light and shade around this quaint outdoor dining spot.
-A simple pendant light hangs at its centre.
+This pergola provides areas of both light and shade around this quaint outdoor dining spot.
+A simple pendant light hangs at its center.

 Outdoor Room